locallyoptimistic/LocallyOptimistic/content/post/stats_at_work.md

 Diane: Yeah.
 So is the 5% significance level.
 But it works surprisingly well in helping us make decisions.
 And all that allows us to stop the test when we do.
 Marty: I see.
 So before we start the test, we set our significance threshold, the desired effect we're looking for, and some sample size number.
 This then guarantees that when we hit that sample size and stop our test, our p-value is...trustworthy?

 Diane: Right.
 It basically comes down to the p-value settling down after the sample is large enough.
-Early on in the test the p-value calculation jumps around too much, and you're more likely to find a p-value under 5% and think that there is a difference, even though it's not really trustworthy yet.
-You need to wait until the number stops jumping around so much.
-It sort of converges.
+Early on in the test the p-value calculation jumps around too much, and since you're sort of looking for a significant result in order to stop the test early (because we want to deploy the winning strategy sooner!), you're more likely to end the test when the p-value happens to drop under 5% and think that there is a difference, even though it's not really trustworthy yet.
+It sort of converges to some long term value.
+In theory we calibrate our test such that we collect enough samples that the p-value settles down when we stop the test.
 Marty: I see - our false positive rate would go up if we stopped early.
 But even if we keep going, we won't get to 100% right?
 We'll never know for sure.

 Diane: Yeah but it's hard to be 100% sure of anything right?
 Aren't most of our decisions in general based on high probabilities?
 I think about A/B tests as a good signal that we're trending in the right direction, but not as the unquestionable truth.
 There are a ton of assumptions buried in hypothesis testing, in the calculations, in the theory, in the interpretation.
 There are a bunch of formulas to calculate power and significance depending on the type of input and the type of output.
 Then there's the whole Bayesian interpretation of testing which sort of throws p-values out the window.